wcm-io-caravan/caravan-commons/stream/src/site/markdown/index.md

 ### Overview

+This bundle is deprecated.

-This is only an intermediate solution and will be removed when Java 7 support is dropped for wcm.io Caravan.
+It was an intermediate solution for supporting a Java 7 in wcm.io Caravan.